- Comparing Alteryx vs. Tableau may seem like a good idea, but these business intelligence products don’t serve the same

 Not convinced Alteryx and Tableau are right for you?
 We can help.

 At TechnologyAdvice, we work with BI analysts every day.
 We know your pain points, and we want to help connect you with the right software.
-To get a free, personalized list of recommended business intelligence products, use our Product Selection Tool for Business Intelligence.
+If you’re still looking for the right Business Intelligence solution, check out our Business Intelligence Software Buyer’s Guide.